akshaanxh/Python-Debugging-AI-Prompt-Task02/README.md

 # 🐍 AI Python Debugging Mentor Prompt

+AI-Powered Python Debugging Mentor: Hints, Guidance, and Reflection—No Spoilers!

 ## 🎯 Purpose
 This repository provides a **natural-language prompt** for an AI assistant (like ChatGPT) to **guide students in debugging Python code**.